What Is a Charge Nurse?

 The following competencies are ones that would make one an effective charge nurse.
 Not sure what your competencies are?
 Try taking StrengthsFinder or getting honest feedback from co-workers, friends, and family about your strengths or areas for improvement.

-That said, there are strengths and weaknesses to every competency, so a good balance of several of these—when implemented with practice and experience—is optimal:
+That said, there are strengths and weaknesses to every competency, so a good balance of several of these—when implemented with practice and experience—is optimal for a successful charge nurse:

 - Calm under pressure